PyAr/pyar_infra/README.md

         kubectl get pods --namespace=ingress-basic

-2. nginx server, handling `redirecter.python.org.ar`, the configuration is stored in a config-map: `stable/pyar-rewrites/templates/config_map.yaml`, to deploy it run:
+2. nginx server, handling `redirecter.python.org.ar`, the configuration is stored in a config-map: `stable/pyar-rewrites/templates/config_map.yaml`

+    - to deploy it run:

 ```bash
 helm upgrade --install --wait pyar-rewrites stable/pyar-rewrites
 ```

+    - check its public IP (`LoadBalancer Ingress` after doing `kubectl describe services pyar-rewrites`) and load it in Cloudflare for the `redirecter` entry.

 ## The Database, a PostgreSQL cluster